 No matter the weather, Fredericton always seems to have a festival going on.
 The Fredericton Craft Beer Festival runs every March and spotlighting brewers from all over Canada’s East Coast.
 The Fredericton Wine & Cider Festival, which takes place in April, features the largest offering of both local and international wines and ciders.

-The FrexRod Car Show comes to town in May, as does the Fredericton Marathon.
-June will bring RibFest, the Cultural Expressions Festivals, and the FeelsGood Follyfest.
+The FrexRod Car Show is known to come to town in May, as does the Fredericton Marathon.
+June often brings RibFest, the Cultural Expressions Festivals, and the FeelsGood Follyfest.

 Looking for a good hotel for a good price?